Kspro416/SecureOak/README.md

-# 🌳 SecureOak(Releasing On 12th May At Exactly 12:00 Pm At IST)
+# 🌳 SecureOak1.1(Releasing On 12th May At Exactly 12:00 Pm At IST)

 **SecureOak** is a modern, user-friendly desktop encryption tool built with PySide6 and powered by the Fernet symmetric encryption from the `cryptography` library.
 With a sleek dark-themed interface, SecureOak lets users easily encrypt and decrypt messages in a secure and streamlined workflow.
 This Epic Is sure;y going to come on 12th May

+Specially For those who need to give a User Freindly And Modern GUI(Graphical User Interface) For their security....
+Now they can import this function and just modify it some with files and make a cool Security System
 ---

 ## 📑 Table of Contents